 What are your favorite books?

 Books with beautiful prose and deep emotion transport me, and I love a good laugh and super smart characters too.
 Below is my go-to list of authors that I count on for an utterly satisfying read.
-Some write romance, others write mystery or adventure, and all are wonderful!
+Some write romance, others write mystery or adventure or historical fiction or fantasy, and all are wonderful.

 Sonali Dev (romance) – Gorgeous and moving contemporary-set love stories.
 Dev’s latest, Pride, Prejudice & Other Flavors, debuts a new series and is completely fabulous.